psyfreak/blockchain/part4/FlightSurety-master/README.md

 - As one example: createInsurance (better set this fct. payable or extra msg. value and work with app payable and transfer function?)
     I call it like this flightSuretyData.createInsuranceForFlight{value: msg.value}(flightKey, msg.sender, msg.value);
-    But might it better to have this createInsuranceForFlight functnion not payable and transfer to the contract directly via receive?
+    But might it better to have this createInsuranceForFlight function not payable and transfer to the contract directly via receive?

 - Is it better to move all modifiers and requires such as "isOperational" to the logic contract or having them in both or only app?
   As you can see I put e.g. requireIsOperational in app and data contract functions, because I though this might be the most secure method.